narravaganza/narravaganza.github.io/_stories/plane-happy.md

 preview: My plane is in the middle of the air when a commotion belches out a few rows ahead, people shrieking, clapping, extend my neck to see what's happening.
 There's this dude kneeling...
 ---

 My plane is in the middle of the air when a commotion belches out a few rows ahead, people shrieking, clapping, extend my neck to see what's happening.
-There's this dude kneeling in the aisle, sweating bullets, with a small box clutched in his palm.
+There's this dude kneeling in the aisle with a small box clutched in his palm.
 Guy's doing a marriage proposal way above the ground.

 In front of this guy is his woman, standing in the aisle, her hands classically over her mouth, her eyes jumping around the cabin.

 "Grace, Grace!
 I have a special announcement to make.
 You're the love that makes my heart soar.
 Will you marry me and make me the happiest person alive?"